henningth/Applied-Cryptography-Book/book/simpleciphers.rst

 We then end up with the encrypted text ``DWWDFN``.
 The text we started with is called the *plaintext* (or *cleartext* in some books), while the encrypted text is called *ciphertext*.

 To decrypt the ciphertext, we need to do the inverse operation.
+In cryptography, it is very important that ciphers are *invertible*, so that we can recover the plaintext from the ciphertext.

-In our case, that means that we shift each character in the ciphertext three places backwards in the alphabet.
+For the Caesar Cipher, that means that we shift each character in the ciphertext three places backwards in the alphabet.

 The number three is used for both encrypting and decrypting, and this is called the *key*.
 So in our example, we use :math:`3` for encrypting and :math:`-3` for decrypting.